Schedule of Events

 From College to Career: For Families of New Students

-The world of work is rapidly changing, buffeted by automation, artificial intelligence, globalization and, most recently, the pandemic.
-Positive family involvement in academic choices, career planning and opportunity searches while in college is helpful in supporting a graduate’s successful transition from classroom to career.
-Join the Center for Career Development to learn about Dickinson’s career development model and understand how you can help support your student through the career planning process while in college.
+The world of work is rapidly changing, buffeted by automation, artificial intelligence, globalization and the effects of the pandemic.
+Positive family involvement, in academic choices, career planning and opportunity searches, is helpful in supporting a graduate’s successful transition from classroom to career.
+Join the Center for Career Development to learn about Dickinson’s career development model and understand how you can help support your student throughout the career planning process.

 The Burgess Institute Impact: Preparing Students for the Global Economy

-Join Steve Riccio, Executive Director of the Burgess Institute for the Global Economy and Senior Lecturer in International Business and Management for a discussion about resources available to students through the Burgess Institute for the Global Economy.
-Mengnan Zhu, assistant professor of international Business and Management, will lead a demonstration of the new Bloomberg Terminals – one of the benefits available through the Institute.
+Join Steve Riccio, Executive Director of the Burgess Institute for the Global Economy and Senior Lecturer in International Business and Management for a discussion about resources available to students through the Burgess Institute.
+Mengnan Zhu, assistant professor of international Business and Management, will lead a demonstration of the new Bloomberg Terminals which provide real-time financial data, news, analytics and trading tools used by professionals to make informed investment and business decisions.

 Sponsored by the Burgess Institute for the Global Economy